 Ingredient Notes

-- Pork tenderloin Lean meat, tender, and quick cooking.
+- Pork Tenderloin Lean meat, tender, and quick cooking.

 - In a small bowl, mix together the olive oil, rosemary, salt, and pepper.
 Set aside.